BROADSoftware/HADeploy/docsite/docs/architecture.md

 File or folder | Description
 ---: | ---
 `schema.yml`|The partial schema controlling Master file syntax.
-`groomer.py`|Python code hosting plugins runtime function.
-See the other table below `install.yml`|This is the Jinja2 template file which will be part of the resulting Ansible playbook used to deploy the application.
+`code.py`|Python code hosting plugins runtime function.
+See the other table below for a list of entry points `install.yml`|This is the Jinja2 template file which will be part of the resulting Ansible playbook used to deploy the application.
 `remove.yml`|This is the Jinja2 template file which will be part of the resulting Ansible playbook used to remove the application.
 `roles`|A folder containing Ansible roles used by this plugin.
 If present, the path will be added to the `roles_path` of Ansible.